 Tacna is a tiny town located in the state of Arizona.
 With a population of 425 people and just one neighborhood, Tacna is the 172nd largest community in Arizona.

-Because occupations involving physical labor dominate the local economy, Tacna is generally considered to be a blue-collar town.
-43.46% of the Tacna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Tacna, you'll notice that it is more blue-collar than most other communities in America.
+43.46% of Tacna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Tacna is a town of farmers, fishers, or foresters, sales and office workers, and service providers.
 There are especially a lot of people living in Tacna who work in farm management occupations (23.21%), food service (18.14%), and office and administrative support (17.30%).

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.45 minutes getting to work every day.

-The education level of Tacna citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.93% of adults 25 and older in Tacna have a college degree.
+The percentage of adults in Tacna who are college-educated is close to the national average for all communities of 21.84%: 18.93% of the adults in Tacna have a bachelor's degree or advanced degree.

 The per capita income in Tacna in 2022 was $28,602, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,408 for a family of four.
 However, Tacna contains both very wealthy and poor people as well.